bgopikrishna/content/blog/getting-started-with-webpack.md

 ## What is webpack?

 Webpack is a module bundler for JavaScript applications.
 In plain English, webpack creates a dependency graph of all files (using imports/require statements, plugins, loaders, etc.).
-Using this dependency graph, webpack outputs the bundled code.
+Using the dependency graph generated, webpack outputs the bundled code.

 ![Webpack key steps illustation - webpack for beginners](/uploads/webpackbundle.png "Webpack illustration")